-There are a few different kinds of apps which may have Google Pay as an accepted method of buying Bitcoin, these can either be E-wallets, Investment focused apps or other innovative projects.
+There are a few different kinds of apps that may have Google Pay as an accepted method of buying Bitcoin, these can either be E-wallets, Investment focused apps, or other innovative projects.
 A list of which is found below.

 Founded in 2018, Spot is an app designed to help you purchase and invest in Bitcoin in a safe and secure manner.
-Spot focuses on providing a simple user-friendly experience that can help you purchase Bitcoin within minutes of downloading the app.
+The spot focuses on providing a simple user-friendly experience that can help you purchase Bitcoin within minutes of downloading the app.

-Created by the Huobi Group who have years of experience in blockchain, having previously worked in the development and the security of the revolutionary technology.
+Created by the Huobi Group which has years of experience in blockchain, having previously worked in the development and the security of revolutionary technology.
 Their professional image and display make it an enjoyable wallet to use, though their smoothness goes further than just its aesthetics.
 The Huobi Wallet has a quick exchange feature, this allows you to exchange and trade your coins supported by the wallet, within the wallet.
-This can be done at the current exchange rate too, meaning you not only avoid the hassle, but the predatory fees of exchanges too.
+This can be done at the current exchange rate too, meaning you not only avoid the hassle but the predatory fees of exchanges too.

-Huobi wallet offers a substantial range of payment method to buy coins, thankfully Google pay is one of them.
+Huobi wallet offers a substantial range of payment methods to buy coins, thankfully Google pay is one of them.